Volumes of subset Minkowski sums and the Lyusternik region: Introduction

-Define the entropy of a random vector $X$ with density function $f_X$ (with respect to Lebesgue measure $dx$) as $h(X) = -\int f_X(x) \log f_X(x) dx$ if the integral exists and $- \infty$ otherwise (see, e.g., \cite{CT91:book}).
-The entropy power of $X$ is $N(X)=\exp\{2h(X)/n\}$.
-The functional $A\mapsto \vol_n(A)^{1/n}$ in the geometry of compact subsets of $\R^n$, and the functional $f_X\mapsto N(X)$ in probability are analogues in the resemblance discussed above.
+Let $X$ be a random vector taking values in $\RL^d$, with density function $f_X$ (with respect to Lebesgue measure $dx$).
+Define the entropy of $X$ by $h(X) = -\int f_X(x) \log f_X(x) dx$ if the integral exists and $- \infty$ otherwise (see, e.g., \cite{CT91:book}).
+The entropy power of $X$ is $N(X)=\exp\{2h(X)/d\}$.
+The functional $A\mapsto \vol_d(A)^{1/d}$ in the geometry of compact subsets of $\R^d$, and the functional $f_X\mapsto N(X)$ in probability are analogues in the resemblance discussed above.
 The superadditivity property $N(X+Y)\geq N(X)+N(Y)$ for independent random vectors, which is called the Shannon-Stam entropy power inequality \cite{Sha48, Sta59} is then the analogue of the Brunn-Minkowski-Lyusternik inequality.
 Fractional superadditivity of the entropy power was established in stages: by \cite{ABBN04:1} for the leave-one-out case in a paper that was celebrated because it resolved a conjecture regarding the central limit theorem (simpler proofs were given by \cite{MB06:isit, TV06, Shl07}), for a larger class of hypergraphs by \cite{MB07}, and finally in full by \cite{MG19}, where the Stam region (which is like the Lyusternik region that we define and explore in this paper, but for entropy powers) was defined and explored.
 Conjecture~\ref{conj-bmw} is the precise analogue in this dictionary of the fractional superadditivity of entropy power established by \cite{MG19}.

-Therefore, it was rather surprising when \cite{FMMZ16} constructed a counterexample to establish that Conjecture~\ref{conj-bmw} fails in dimension 12 and above.
+Therefore, it was rather surprising when \cite{FMMZ16} constructed a counterexample to establish that Conjecture~\ref{conj-bmw} fails in dimension 12 and above; soon after, \cite{FLZ22} found a counterexample in dimension 7.
 This provides another example where the analogy between Euclidean geometry and Information Theory breaks down.
 The goal of this note is to show that, in fact, the fractional superadditivity conjecture of \cite{BMW11} {\it does} hold in dimension 1.
 Moreover, a variant of Conjecture~\ref{conj-bmw} does hold in general dimension-- namely, the volume functional itself (without an exponent) is fractionally superadditive with respect to Minkowski summation on the class of compact sets in $\RL^d$.